InscryptionModding/InscryptionAPI/docs/wiki/index.md

 }
 ```

-First parameter is the path to the asset bundle that we copied to your mod folder in #9
+First parameter is the path to the asset bundle that we copied to your mod folder in #9.

-Second parameter is the name of the prefab or texture... etc that you changed to have the asset bundle name in #4
+Second parameter is the name of the prefab or texture... etc that you changed to have the asset bundle name in #4.

 Third parameter is the result of taking the object out of the asset bundle.

-NOTE: Getting a prefab from an asset bundle does not laod it into the world.
+**NOTE**: Getting a prefab from an asset bundle does not load it into the world.
 You need to clone it with Instantiate!

-## Common Problems

-### 1. The GameObject is being created but the model won't show up!
-Make sure you are using Unity 2019.4.24f1 to build the asset bundle.
-The model will not show up otherwise!
+**NOTE 2**: If the GameObject is being created but the model isn't showing up in-game, make sure you are using Unity 2019.4.24f1 to build the asset bundle; the model will not show up otherwise!